thinkshout/thinkshout/blog/_posts/2015-11-02-the-evolution-of-a-logo.md

 Let’s take a closer look at what changed.

 Even if you can’t quite put your finger on why, hopefully the new version of the logo is more visually appealing.
 The ‘why’ is in the details.
 Probably the largest difference is the balance between ‘think’ and ‘shout.’
 Creating a new version of the wordmark where ‘think’ is not thin and ‘shout’ is not bold means the wordmark feels more consistent throughout.
-The word ‘sShout’ is still orange – which naturally feels a bit stronger, according to color theory.
+The word ‘Shout’ is still orange – which naturally feels a bit stronger, according to color theory.

 Another significant change is in the new illustrations.
 The new thought bubbles have character, but are constructed to feel like they are meant to belong together.
 Just those two things drastically change the overall feeling of the wordmark.